arnau/addresspack/README.md

 ## Install

-There are no pre-build packages or bundles at the moment.
-You will have to build it yourself.
+You can download the pre-build package for your platform from the [release page] or you can build and install with `cargo`:

 ```
 cargo install \